reesvarney/OpenChat/README.md

 1. Install the latest version of Node/ NPM
 2. Clone/ Download the repository
 3. Open the repository and run `npm i` to install prequisite packages
 4. (Temporary until administrative panel is added) - edit `conf.json` to add channels or change ports.
-Change the `mcu_secret` to a set of secret/ random characters so that the mcu can be authenticated.
+Change the `secret` to a set of secret/ random characters which will be used for authentication sessions and MCU verification.
 5. Setup SSL Keys
     #### If you do not already have SSL keys:
     - Install [openssl](https://wiki.openssl.org/index.php/Binaries)